-He does not mention the Petrine Ministry of the Roman Pontiff.
+he did not mention the Petrine Ministry of the Roman Pontiff.

-This is unusual in modern Catholic discourse.
-The sickly mawkish modern cult of the Bishop of Rome has for so long pushed the Witness of the Incarnate Word, the words of Scripture, the teaching of the Fathers, into the background.
+This is unusual in modern Catholic discourse; it is the Dog which Failed To Bark In The Night.
+The sickly and mawkish modern cult of the Bishop of Rome has for so long pushed the Witness of the Incarnate Word, the words of Scripture, the teaching of the Fathers, into the background.
 How often have you heard a semi-literate sermon in which "Pope Francis Says" is prominent, but never any hint is given of "Jesus Says"?
-So, if the Manifesto had no other value, that particular silence would be as refreshing as a glass of cold water on a sticky day.
+Or "in the words of S Paul?"
+In his most recent remarks, Cardinal Mueller has wisely criticised "idolatrous papolatry" and warned against letting "sentimentality" contradict "the rationality of Faith".

 "... the body of the episcopate was unfaithful to its commission ... at one time the pope*, at other times a patriarchal, metropolitan, or other great see, at other times general councils*, said what they should not have said, or did what obscured and compromised revealed truth ...
 I say, that there was a temporary suspense of the functions of the Ecclesia docens.
 The body of bishops failed in their confession of the faith.
 They spoke variously, one against another; there was nothing, after Nicaea, of firm, unvarying, consistent testimony, for nearly sixty years ..."

-Her Immaculate Heart will prevail!
+But her Immaculate Heart will prevail!

 Note: Newman is referring to Pope* Liberius; and, in referring to general councils*, he does not mean Ecumenical Councils.
 He explained later that he follows S Robert Bellarmine in distinguishing between Ecumenical Councils and councils which, even if large, do not count as Ecumenical.
 So nobody should try to apply these words to Vatican II, which was undoubtedly a 'valid' Ecumenical Council.
-Whether it always sought all the right answers to all the right questions in all the right places is, of course, another matter.
+Whether it always sought all the right answers to all the right questions in all the right places is, of course, very much another matter.